Ronda Green (chair WTA) interviews Lizzie Corke of the Conservation Ecology Centre

 The Conservation Ecology Centre in the Otway Ranges, Victoria, is an innovative not-for profit venture featuring research, conservation and education.
 Founders Lizzie Corke and Shayne Neal aim to make the Otway “once moire vibrant with wildlife” but also select projects that will benefit wildlife not just locally but nationally and globally.
 Their Wildlife Wonders program, which will introduce visitors to the wildlife and wilderness of the Otways, has attracted a grant of $1.5million from the state government.

-Lizzie Corke will be a keynote speaker for the wildlife tourism conference in Tasmania this year.
+Lizzie Corke will be a keynote speaker for the wildlife tourism conference in Tasmania in 2018.

 Ronda Green (chair, Wildlife Tourism Australia) interviewed Lizzie about the centre: